 Esteem, recognition and respect for unusual or dangerous professions are the campaign's message.
 Photographer Daniel Baldus did a wonderful job of photographing Anas Mahria.
 First authentically at the workplace while dropping off a package and then in a chic tailor-made suit.
 "This always creates great photos and stories of people who usually don't wear elegant fashion at their workplace, but without whom a big city wouldn't function," says photographer Daniel Baldus.

-You can find more info on the campaign at: www.kleider-machen-leute.net
+For more info on the campaign, visit: www.kleider-machen-leute.net